massimanenti/odometry_skid_steering/README.md

 # odometry_skid_steering

 The goals of the project are:
-I. compute odometry using skid steering (approximate) kinematic
+I. compute odometry using skid steering (approximate) kinematic:
 - using Euler and Runge-Kutta integration
 - ROS parameter specifies initial pose
 II. use dynamic reconfigure to select between integration method